 . . . so far

 The nonprofit Destination Stewardship Center is a growing community of people involved in the intersection between tourism and stewardship of places.
 Our team seeks additional participants who meet our qualifications, including editorial interns, apprentices, and restless retirees.
 We also seek potential partners, sponsors, and “Destination Monitors” for specific places, especially World Heritage destinations.

-Jonathan Tourtellot, Founder, Sponsor, and Portal Editor in Chief.
+Jonathan Tourtellot, Founder, Sponsor, CEO, and Portal Editor in Chief.
 I specialize in sustainable tourism and destination stewardship, as a journalist, editor, and consultant.
 With the support of my patient wife, Sally Bensusen, I originated the concept of geotourism as defined by National Geographic: “Tourism that sustains or enhances the geographical character of a place—its environment, culture, aesthetics, heritage, and the well-being of its residents.”
 I founded and ran National Geographic’s Center for Sustainable Destinations for nine years.
 There we instituted the National Geographic Geotourism MapGuide program and the landmark Destination Stewardship surveys published in National Geographic Traveler, 2004-2010.
-I continue to serve as Geotourism Editor for Traveler and contributor to National Geographic NewsWatch.
+I now contribute blog posts to National Geographic Voices.
 I speak and hold workshops on destination stewardship and the geotourism approach around the world.